 Ingredients and Substitutions

-For the basic recipe, you’ll only need one ingredient (and it happens to be our FAVORITE):
+With basic recipe for making bacon jerky, you’ll only need one ingredient (and it happens to be our FAVORITE):

 Thick-Sliced Bacon – We prefer the thicker slices for jerky because they retain a little chewiness.
-You can use regular sliced bacon; just reduce your cooking time accordingly and watch it so it doesn’t overcook.
+You can use smoked or unsmoked bacon, whichever you prefer.
 We used cherrywood smoked bacon for this batch, which gave it a nice smoky flavor.

 If you want to make flavored bacon jerky (see variations below), here are the ingredients you can add: